onmax/nimiq-developer-center-old/protocol/forks-and-upgrades.md

 ### Nimiq’s switch from proof-of-work to proof-of-stake

-The Nimiq 2.0 protocol is the result of a hard fork from a proof-of-work mechanism to a proof-of-stake model.
-The process was introduced with a soft fork in the Nimiq 1.0 blockchain and a hard fork with three phases in the 2.0 blockchain.
+The Nimiq PoS protocol is the result of a hard fork from a proof-of-work mechanism to a proof-of-stake model.
+The process was introduced with a soft fork in the Nimiq 1.0 blockchain and a hard fork with three phases in the PoS blockchain.
 For a detailed explanation of the hard fork, check our [blog post](https://www.nimiq.com/blog/nimiq-20-albatross-hard-fork-preparations/).

 <br/>